AlaskaAirlines/auro-banner/demo/demo.md

 The component is broken down into three sections - content, graphic, overlay.

 1. The `content` slot can accept any HTML content.
-1. The `graphic` slot has two parts.
-The graphic background, an attribute that accepts a string that matches the CSS `background` rule.
-There is also the `graphicContent` slot which allows any content desired as an overlay of the graphic background.
-The `hideGraphicLg`, `hideGraphicMd` and `hideGraphics,` attributes may be used to hide the graphic entirely at associated breakpoints.
-E.g. `hideGraphicSm` will hide the graphic on a mobile device layout.
+1. The `graphic` is the background rendered behind the `graphicContent` slot, an attribute that accepts a string that matches the CSS `background` rule.
+The `hideGraphicLg`, `hideGraphicMd` and `hideGraphics,` attributes may be used to hide the graphic entirely at associated breakpoints, e.g. `hideGraphicSm` will hide the graphic on a mobile device layout.
+1. The `graphicContent` slot allows any content desired as an overlay of the `graphic` background, accepts any HTML content.
 1. The `overlay` attribute used in combination with the `overlay` slot, and the associated `overlayBg` attribute allow you to place a floating element container over the banner.

 The `ratio` attribute can be used to define a custom split between the content and graphic slot which otherwise defaults to 50% and 50% each.
 E.g. a ratio of `1:3` would be `25%` and `75%` where `2:3` would be `40%` and `60%`.
 The content section is always the first part of the ratio and the graphic is the second.